santhoshpkumar/StudentAdmissionsKeras/README.md

-# StudentAdmissionsKeras
-Students admissions using UCLA data set and Keras
+# Students Admission model using Keras and UCLA data set

 The dataset has the following columns: